9 Sources

 Copy Link

-Musk's recent involvement in the Department of Government Efficiency has raised questions about the stability of his companies, with Tesla shares falling over 40% this year 2.
-However, his presence on the xAI investor call may signal a renewed focus on his business entities, particularly in the rapidly evolving AI sector.
+Musk's recent involvement in President Trump's administration, including his role in the Department of Government Efficiency, has raised questions about the stability of his companies.
+Tesla shares have fallen over 40% this year, potentially influencing Musk's renewed focus on his other business entities 45.

 5 Sources